 It’ll help you avoid these 6 mistakes, or fix them in your business, so that you can do everything you need to in 22 hours a day instead of 28 hours a day.
 That way you leave with a list of a hundred different problems that you know your customers have, and you can create blog posts and freemiums and lead magnets and products that solve those problems so that you can be immediately profitable as soon as you launch or relaunch your business.

 How would that be different?
 There are four main ways that this course differs from other online courses that you might find out there about online content marketing businesses, or service-based businesses.

 First, it’s designed for busy, busy moms.
 The lessons average right around 10 minutes, many are as short as 3-5 minutes so that you can listen to them while you’re sitting in the carpool lane or putting on your makeup.

 All of the lessons are available in video, audio, and transcripts.
 A written format so that you can even read while you’re sitting in the waiting room with the doctor and you can’t listen.
 Every video is actually searchable.
 You can search for any word in the entire course and be taken exactly to where I say that word.

 Second, it’s gospel-centered.
 We bring in the scriptures and quotes from prophets and you will learn not just how to be profitable, but to do it in a way that honors your home-centered focus.

 Number three, it’s designed to change you.
 This isn’t just something I want to teach you.
 This is something I want you to act on.
-So I reward you for doing so.
-You will earn points when you complete your homework.
-When you complete a checklist of to-dos and you can use those points to purchase other products from me.
+I reward you for doing so.
+You will earn points when you complete your homework or a checklist of to-dos and you can use those points to purchase other products from me.

 So if this is something that would help you, come check it out at TheGoodnessSquad.com/goodstartgameplan.
 I know you won’t regret it.
 And because I am so confident in it, I have a 45-day guarantee.
 You can get your money back if it does not help you in your business.